In this article, we examine how basic design principles and Gestalt Laws can be applied to graphic and web design to create visually unified elements.

 This study of cognitive modes (thinking styles) is extremely interesting.
 And practical to our work as designers.
 I plan to continue writing about Gestalt principles as they are a critical foundation to those starting their career as designers and also an important revision for experienced designers.

 We all should continue learning how the Gestalt theory influences graphic and web design.
-Check the principles in your own design and study cases to see how they can be applied to balance the composition and combine focal points to create visual hierarchy.
+Check the principles in your own design and study cases to see how they can be applied to balance the composition and combine focal points to create a visual hierarchy.

 feature image, Source: Photo by Males from Pexels